 A collective run by authors for authors

-The business is mostly run by authors, for authors.
-We do have a small office for administration purposes, but the majority of the team (including the Managing Director) work remotely through our database.
-We provide information throughout the website, point you to the relevant bits at the right time, use automatic email notifications (nearly a hundred of them, covering everything from availability of contract, through the editorial, production, sale, marketing and PR stages – we send out hundreds a day), to authors and the editors/designers/marketing people scattered around North America/Europe (most of them authors who have come up through the system – it's something of a "collective").
+The business is mostly run by authors, for authors, all working remotely through our database.
+We provide information throughout the website, point you to the relevant bits at the right time, use automatic email notifications (nearly a hundred of them, covering everything from availability of contract, through the editorial, production, sale, marketing and PR stages; we send out hundreds a day.
+Please see Appendices for our List of Notifications), to authors and the editors/designers/marketing people scattered around North America/Europe (most of them, authors who have come up through the system; it's something of a "collective").

 You may well have been in touch with the imprint publisher, but our "default" position is to run the business without the one-to-one relationship that publishers traditionally provide.
 This doesn't mean close relationships aren't formed, they are, just that the nuts and bolts of seeing a book through to publication are dealt with efficiently by the automatic notifications and this detailed Publishing Guide.

 We have the Author Forum for queries, where you should get an answer within a day or so.
 You should find it in the top right-hand corner of your screen when you log in.
 The Author Forum gives you access to everybody in the company.

 Please see USING THE AUTHOR FORUM for a more detailed guide on posting a query.